-Alternatively, this dream may suggest that you are suppressing your wild side and it is time to let go and be yourself.
+This dream may suggest that you are suppressing your wild side and it is time to let go and be yourself.
 If the wolf in your dream is attacking you, it may represent repressed anger or rage that is threatening to come out.

-Alternatively, this dream may be a warning about someone or something that poses a danger to you.
+This dream may be a warning about someone or something that poses a danger to you.
 If the wolf is friendly or protective, it may denote qualities such as strength, courage, and loyalty that you admire or aspire to.

 31. To dream of saving a wolf

 To dream of saving a wolf can symbolize kindness, compassion, and the ability to see the good in others.
 Wolves are often associated with strength, loyalty, and family.
 Thus, dreaming of saving a wolf may suggest that you are a caring and protective person.

 This dream may be a reminder to stand up for what you believe in and to fight for those who cannot fight for themselves.